ThreatGEN/ThreatGEN-OT-LLM/Datasets/README.md

 python dataset_generatory.py
 ```

-# How to Fine-tuning LLMs for cybersecurity with Hugging Face’s AutoTrain
+# How to fine tune LLMs for cybersecurity with Hugging Face’s AutoTrain

 Hugging Face's AutoTrain represents a leap forward in the democratization of AI, enabling users from various backgrounds to train state-of-the-art models for diverse tasks, including Natural Language Processing (NLP) and Computer Vision (CV).
 This tool is particularly beneficial for cybersecurity professionals who wish to fine-tune LLMs for specific cybersecurity tasks, such as analyzing threat intelligence or automating incident response, without delving deep into the technical complexities of model training.
 AutoTrain's user-friendly interface and no-code approach make it accessible not just to data scientists and ML engineers but also to non-technical users.
 By utilizing AutoTrain Advanced, users can leverage their own hardware for faster data processing, control hyperparameters for customized model training, and process data either in a Hugging Face Space or locally for enhanced privacy and efficiency.